-Provided the approved quasi-judicial development order is not the subject of a pending appeal, this bill provides that the right to commence and complete development under the order may not be abrogated or revoked in the event that a court determines that the land development regulations, under which the development order was approved, are deficient.
+Provided the approved development order is not the subject of a pending appeal and the timeframe for filing an appeal has expired, this bill provides that the development order is not invalid in the event that a court determines that the land development regulations2, under which the development order was approved, are deficient.

-The bill specifically does not preclude or affect the timely institution of a writ of certiorari.
+The bill specifically does not preclude or affect the timely institution of any other remedy available at law or equity, including a writ of certiorari.
 It also does not affect an original proceeding filed pursuant to section 163.3215, Florida Statutes, which allows an "aggrieved and adversely affected party" to challenge any decision of local government granting or denying an application for a development order "which materially alters the use or density or intensity of use on a particular piece of property, on the basis that it is not consistent with the comprehensive plan."

-The bill applies retroactively to any development order granted prior to the effective date of the act.
+The bill applies retroactively to any development order granted on or after January 1, 2002.